themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ![](/images/simclr-batch-data-preparation.png){.img-center}
 2. **Getting Representations** [Base Encoder]

 Each augmented image in a pair is passed through an encoder to get image representations.
 The encoder used is generic and replaceable with other architectures.
-The two encoders shown above are weighted shared and we get vectors <tt class="math">h_i</tt> and <tt class="math">h_j</tt>.
+The two encoders shown above have shared weights and we get vectors <tt class="math">h_i</tt> and <tt class="math">h_j</tt>.
 ![](/images/simclr-encoder-part.png){.img-center}

 In the paper, the authors used ResNet-50 architecture as the ConvNet encoder.
 The output is a 2048-dimensional vector h.